Has anyone called your Nana an “extreme” activist?

 For a very long time, she has actively campaigned for (by being there) and written about (in stories, emails, petitions) environmental issues.

 When do you become an “extreme” activist?

 Is it when you speak out and turn up, on a lot of really worthwhile issues?
-Is it when you see things are being “done” in response to the campaigning?
-This is the term being given to protesters against the proposed shark cull in Western Australia, by the Premier The Hon Colin Barnett, MP.
+Is it when you see things are “done” in response to the campaigning?
+This is the term given to those protesters against the shark cull in Western Australia, by the (former) Premier The Hon Colin Barnett, MP.

 Parents want to know who’s talking to their children and what about!

 We understand that parents are very concerned about the information given to their children, what it is about and if it is both valid and suitable for children to discuss, without undue distress or fear.